contao/docs/docs/dev/reference/widgets/list-wizard.md

 description: Render an expandable list
 ---

-This widget renders a list wizard which allows to add, remove and reorder list items.
+This widget renders a list wizard which allows you to add, remove and reorder list items.

 A simple list widget example: